-Electrostimulation Therapy, or Neuromuscular Electrical Stimulation (NMES), is the electrical stimulation of muscles or the nerves that feed muscles.
+Electrostimulation Therapy, or Neuromuscular Electrical Stimulation (NMES), is the electrical stimulation of muscles or the nerves for dogs that feed muscles.
 The purpose is to make the muscle contract.
 This contraction of muscles is necessary when there is nerve damage to the brain, spinal cord or other nerves that feed the muscles.
 This is additionally necessary in cases when they cannot move on their own, or where there is trauma or surgery to the bone, joint, or muscle that makes it too painful for the muscle to move without electrostimulation.

 The effects of NMES are as follows: